bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/address-relay.md

 Speaker 1: 00:11:21

 Right.
 Especially since you want to talk about a channel you have with them, you would be permanently peering with those.
-But with Bitcoin peers, it's, it's very exchangeable.
+But with Bitcoin peers, it's very exchangeable.
 You just need somebody that talks to you, right?
 So on the one hand, you do want some persistence because you don't want to give an opportunity to an attacker to completely replace all your peers and eclipse you.
-But on the other hand, you do want some mixed fruit.
+But on the other hand, you do want some mixed through.
 So you keep being well connected to the whole Bitcoin network.

 Speaker 0: 00:11:48